 Additionally, the marketing team will have the tactical adaptability and scalability to generate the required number of high-quality leads through a multi-channel approach that is either inbound-driven, outbound-driven, or a combination of the two.

-When each MQL is addressed uniquely based on their qualification, both marketing and sales team make better use of their time and effort to convert leads into customers and maximize revenue.
+When each MQL is addressed uniquely based on their qualification, both marketing and sales team make better use of their time and marketing efforts to convert leads into customers and maximize revenue.
 More specifically, understanding the types of MQL is useful to the marketer in the following ways.

 1. An Understanding of The Ideal Customer